Digital transformation for insurance companies

 - Chatbots.
 As insurance is usually pretty complicated for customers to understand, it leads to a great number of clarification requests.
 This problem can be solved by trained conversational AI bots handling customers queries: by 2025, 95% of customer interactions will be powered by them.
 The ability to work 24/7 significantly cuts the costs compared to human employees and immediate reaction improves customers’ experience.
 Some companies even think of chatbot agents integrated into the process;

-Although AI-based insurance is still in its early stages, insurers have to already start thinking about its implementation in their current processes not to be left behind.
+Although AI-based insurance is still in its early stages, insurers have to already start thinking about its implementation in their current processes in order to stay ahead.

 To overcome these problems and enable new efficient offerings, insurance companies are developing modern solutions using offshore talents.
-To boost data-harvesting capabilities, internal workflow automation and keep the right balance, they are focused on building customized software to catch up with trends and grow revenues.
-These can be the automation of claim processing, claim and policy management platforms, peer-to-peer insurance, APIs, personalized pricing, chatbots, fraud detection software, and even insurance marketplaces.
+To boost data-harvesting capabilities, internal workflow automation, and keep the right balance, they focus on building customized software solutions.
+These can be claimed processing functionalities, claim and policy management platforms, peer-to-peer insurance, APIs, personalized pricing, chatbots, fraud detection software, and even insurance marketplaces.

-- In 2019 almost 80% of insurance companies CEOs agreed that AI should become the part of their business models in a couple of years;
+- In 2019, almost 80% of insurance companies’ CEOs agreed that AI should soon become a part of their business model;

-- The increased use of IoT sensors, AI, ML, and Blockchain combination has already helped businesses move forward towards more proactive operations;
+- Increased use of IoT sensors, AI, ML, and Blockchain combination has already helped businesses move forward towards proactive operations;

 - Over 30% of insurers already use these technologies in their business.

-- What used to be a sign of success may not be anymore.
-Large companies are no longer associated with trust and stability;
+- What used to be a sign of success may be not so anymore.
+Large companies no longer mean trust and stability;

 - Speed matters more than ever.
 Customers require next day delivery and claim decisions in less than a minute;